adonix-org/cloud-spark/README.md

 this.use(cache());
 ```

 The difference in behavior becomes clear when disabling the CORS middleware on the worker.
-In the first version, CORS headers remain on all cached responses until the cached version expires.
-In the second version, disabling CORS takes effect immediately—all responses, cached or not, will no longer include CORS headers.
+In the first version, CORS headers remain on all cached responses until the cached entry expires.
+In the second version, disabling CORS takes effect immediately; all responses, cached or not, will no longer include CORS headers.

 <br>